jigel/mfp_surf_body/README.md

-# mfp_stationary_phases
+# mfp for avalanche detection

+This is a slimmed down version of the stationary phase code.
-Match Field Processing for stationary phases
+Match Field Processing for avalanche detection

 ## Packages
 - numpy